illiasaveliev/image-viewer-containers/docs/part4/part.md

    ![alt text](1.png)

-4. Make sure you are in the **ImageViewer.API** folder and execute the next command to deploy required infrastructure.
+4. Make sure you are in the **ImageViewer.Labeling** folder and execute the next command to deploy required infrastructure.
 But before replace the next parameters
     - **Image** - the url to the Docker image at AWS ECR
     - **VPC** - the VPC Id from the step **1**
     - **SubnetA** - the first Subnet Id from the step **2**